barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2021-10-traveller.markdown

 - **[piracy]** Every ship from the Tobia Commerce Guild carries at least six trained marines on board to repel pirates.

+- **[sindal, treasure]** 200 years ago, a ship stumbled upon an old cache of Sindalian tech while on the run from another three ships.
+   With the new equipment, they crushed their pursuers and spent the rest of their days pillaging trade routes.
+Nobody knows where that cache was or what else could be in there. *(Captain Envai's Cavern
+   --- Drinaxian Companion)*

 Resources